-- Professor Rob Williams will be teaching an intensive LLM in Semester 2, 2019 on indigenous peoples and the law.
+- Professor Rob Williams: teaching an intensive LLM in Semester 2 of 2019 on indigenous peoples and the law.

 - Deputy Chief Judge of the Māori Land Court, Caren Fox, delivered the 2018 Nin Tomas lecture in November.

 - The Centre made a submission to the Minister for Crown / Māori Relations with proposals for constitutional reform to better accommodate Māori.